 Central Botswana is a unique area with several massive salt pans.
 The Nwetwe Pan, Sua Pan, the Makgadikgadi and the Nxai Pan are all neighbors, yet distinct in their own way.
 A 4×4 vehicle is required to visit the Makgadikgadi Pan and Nxai Pan National Parks.
 While a salt pan is typically barren, these have an abundance of wildlife, including large game.
 The beautiful Kubu Island is a popular destination, located within the Sua Salt Pan.
 This unique island in the middle of the pan is a great place to camp overnight.

 How to Get There:

-Gweta is the base to most of the salt pan activities.
+Gweta is the base for most of the salt pan activities.
 We stayed at Gweta Lodge, where the owner’s son James and his team will make you feel right at home.
 Gweta Lodge can arrange for private or group tours.
 They have excellent prices and have a fun team.
 Prices for camping start at 90 Pula per person and rooms start at 500 Pula.

 Nwetwe Salt Pan Tour:

 Gweta Lodge arranged an awesome tour of Nwetwe Salt Pans for us.
-It included personal time with the local meerkats, Yana’s all time favorite animal.
+It included personal time with the local meerkats, Yana’s all-time favorite animal.
 This tour starts in the afternoon with a quick stop at a large baobab tree.

 The overnight Salt Pan Tour is 1200 Pula per person with Gweta Lodge.